Layers are essential elements for creating designs in Vectornator. Shapes, Groups, Masks, and Artboards are all defined as different types of layers.

 You have several options available in Vectornator for Mac to duplicate your layer.

-- Another option is to click on the layer and press ~key~ ⌘C ~key~ to copy your layer and then ~key~ ⌘V ~key~ to insert a copy of your selected layer into the layer stack.
+- Click on the layer and press ~key~ ⌘C ~key~ to copy your layer, and then press ~key~ ⌘V ~key~ to insert a copy of your selected layer into the layer stack.

-- The final option to duplicate a layer is to click on the layer, hold and swipe from left to right.
+- The other option to duplicate a layer is to click on the layer, hold and swipe with two fingers on the trackpad from right to left.

 How to Export a Layer